-to the local operator's attempt to strengthen their position.
+Present absences and absent presences, both in material and discursive shapes, provide insights into the social and political dimensions of infrastructures and their processes of planning, implementing and stabilising.
+Regarding DART's intermittent process, a lot of controversies evolved around the actual implementation and the impact of local operators within bus operations.
+This implementation materialised in various ways and roles thus changed.
+The missing number plates can be interpreted not only as a symbol of missing tax payments and legal registration, but further as absent support by the Tanzanian government in regards to the local operator's attempt to strengthen their position.
 Even the changing amount of buses and their physical absence on the BRT corridor for more than half a year indicates this conflict.
-The cases of speeding and overcrowding show in detail how scripts change when new actors enter the assemblage.
-Since DART's script is flexible (to a certain extent), bus operations do work under the modified script, e.g. when buses exceed their maximum passenger capacity so that passengers stand in areas which were not designed as standing areas.
+The cases of speeding and overcrowding show in detail how scripts change when new actors - like the hot climate, former minibus passengers or the passenger demand challenging the bus scheduling - enter the assemblage.
+Since DART's scripts are flexible (to a certain extent), bus operations do work under the modified scripts, e.g. when buses exceed their maximum passenger capacity so that passengers stand in areas that were originally not thought as standing areas.

 Therefore, this closer look at several material components with a perspective on temporalities has proved that presence and absence can exist at the same time and that the scripts of an assemblage change over time.
-DART's objects temporarily have different shapes which are expressed through the presences and absences of material components and appearances, behaviours and discourses.
-Different forms of present-absence were determined, such as a divergence between the assemblage in discourse and its actual material shape, or perceivable consequences through that absence, which led to changes in the script and consequently of the object's agency itself.
+DART's objects temporarily have different shapes that are expressed through the presences and absences of material components and appearances, behaviours and discourses.
+Different forms of present absence and absent presence were determined, such as a divergence between the DART assemblage in discourse and its actual material shape, or perceivable consequences through these absences, which led to changes in the scripts and consequently of the respective object's agency itself.